Gwen Stefani To Be Honored With Fashion Icon Award At 2019 E! People’s Choice Awards

 Today, E!
-Online announced that “Now That You Got It” hitmaker Gwen Stefani will be honored with the fashion award at the 2019 E!
+Online announced that “Now That You Got It” hitmaker Gwen Stefani will be honored with the Fashion Icon award at the 2019 E!
 People’s Choice Awards.

-Stefani will be the second star to receive this award.
-Last year, it went to Victoria Beckham.
+This will make her the second star to receive this honor after it went to Victoria Beckham last year.

-Aside from being a music phenomenon, Gwen is also a fashion icon and has been named the most fashionable star out there by E!

-She will be presented the award on Sunday, November 10 from 9pm to 11pm ET/PT during the live broadcast of the award show.
+Aside from being a music phenomenon, Gwen is also known for her style and has been named the most fashionable star out there by E!
+She will be presented the award on Sunday, November 10, from 9 p.m. to 11 p.m.
+EDT/PDT, during the live broadcast of the show.

 “It’s an incredible honor to receive this year’s Fashion Icon Award at the E!’s People’s Choice Awards,” the “What You Waiting For?” songstress said.